2024 Best Construction Management Schools in the Rocky Mountains Region

 If you plan on majoring in construction management, you won't be alone since the degree program is ranked #190 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 7 schools in the Rocky Mountains Region to determine which ones were the best for degree seekers in the field of construction management.
-When you put them all together, these colleges and universities awarded 294 degrees in construction management during the 2020-2021 academic year.
+Combined, these schools handed out 308 degrees in construction management to qualified students.

 The construction management program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Construction Management rankings.
 We derive our Best Overall Construction Management School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.